Synthetixio/SIPs/content/kips/kip-29.md

 **Maximum eligible users**

-Rewards from each tier will be distributed to the first 2,000 unique users to complete each individual bounty, or collect each bonus.
+Rewards from Tier 1 and Tier 2 will be awarded to the first 2,500 unique users to complete each individual bounty or bonus.
+Users must be eligiible to recieve rewards from Tier 1 in order to qualify for Tier 1 bonuses or Tier 2 rewards.
+Users must be eligible to recieve rewards from Tier 2 in order to be eligible for Tier 2 bonuses.

+In the case that 2,500 eligible users have completed Tier 1 actions and 21 days has passed, unallocated $OP may be reallocated to this program, or other incetive programs or marketing initiatives at the discretion of the treasury.

 In the case that $OP tokens have not been claimed 180 days after the launch of the incentive program, tokens may be clawed back and used at the discretion of the treasury for future incentive programs or marketing initiatives.

 ## Copyright